Export To PDF in MAUI DataGrid (SfDataGrid)

 Events

-The SfDataGrid provides the following events for exporting:
+The SfDataGrid provides the following events during the export process:

 RowExporting